Reduced Complexity Sphere Decoding: Abstract

 \section{Abstract}

-In multiple-input multiple-output (MIMO) systems, sphere decoding (SD) achieves performance equivalent to full search maximum likelihood decoding with reduced complexity.
-Several researchers reported techniques that reduced the complexity of SD further.
-In this paper, a new technique is introduced which reduces the computational complexity of SD substantially, without sacrificing performance.
-The reduction is accomplished by deconstructing the decoding metric to reduce the number of computations to their minimum and exploiting the structure of a lattice representation.
-Simulation results show that this approach achieves substantial gains for the average number of real multiplications and real additions needed to decode one transmitted vector symbol.
-As an example, for a $4\times4$ MIMO system, the gains in the number of multiplications are $85\%$ with $4$-QAM and $90\%$ with $64$-QAM, at low SNR.
-These complexity gains become larger when the system dimension or the modulation alphabet size increases.
+In Multiple-Input Multiple-Output (MIMO) systems, Sphere Decoding (SD) can achieve performance equivalent to full search Maximum Likelihood (ML) decoding, with reduced complexity.
+Several researchers reported techniques that reduce the complexity of SD further.
+In this paper, a new technique is introduced which decreases the computational complexity of SD substantially, without sacrificing performance.
+The reduction is accomplished by deconstructing the decoding metric to decrease the number of computations and exploiting the structure of a lattice representation.
+Furthermore, an application of SD, employing a proposed smart implementation with very low computational complexity is introduced.
+This application calculates the soft bit metrics of a bit-interleaved convolutional-coded MIMO system in an efficient manner.
+Based on the reduced complexity SD, the proposed smart implementation employs the initial radius acquired by Zero-Forcing Decision Feedback Equalization (ZF-DFE) which ensures no empty spheres.
+Other than that, a technique of a particular data structure is also incorporated to efficiently reduce the number of executions carried out by SD.
+Simulation results show that these approaches achieve substantial gains in terms of the computational complexity for both uncoded and coded MIMO systems.